Taipei Travel Guide

 When you’re first introduced to Taipei, it’ll likely be Zhongzheng.
 Home to Taipei Main Station and some of Taipei’s star tourist attractions, Zhongzheng is possibly the best place to base yourself while visiting Taipei.

-As a whole, Zhongzheng is safe, easy to walk around, and well-connected to the rest of Taipei by public transportation like the Taipei MRT.
+As a whole, Zhongzheng is safe, easy to walk around, and well-connected to the rest of the city by public transportation like the MRT.

 Xinyi District

 The most cosmopolitan corner of Taipei is Xinyi, home to Taipei’s most famous landmark, Taipei 101.
-In Xinyi, you’ll uncover some of Taipei’s best up-scale shopping, restaurants, and accommodations.
+In Xinyi, you’ll uncover some of the city’s best upscale shopping, restaurants, and accommodations.

 Taipei 101 in Xinyi District